Toward a unified data-driven turbulence model through multi-objective learning: Introduction

-Turbulence is ubiquitous in natural and engineered flows, from weather and climate to mission-critical systems such as aircraft engines and power plants.
-Its chaotic, multiscale nature governs essential processes such as momentum, heat, and pollutant transport.
-Because resolving all scales is computationally infeasible, most practical predictions rely on turbulence closures within Reynolds-averaged Navier--Stokes (RANS) solvers~\citeS{slotnick2014cfd} or parameterization schemes in weather forecasting~\citeS{zhu2025toward}.
-Despite their central role, such closures remain crude, making turbulence modeling both scientifically and societally important.
+Turbulence is ubiquitous in natural and industrial flows and remains a central challenge in classical physics due to its chaotic and multiscale nature.
+These characteristics govern essential transport processes, such as momentum, heat, and pollutant transport, yet make it prohibitively expensive to resolve all relevant scales in practical simulations.
+As a result, most predictions rely on turbulence modeling within Reynolds-averaged Navier--Stokes solvers~\cite{slotnick2014cfd}.
+In such approaches, the averaged effects of unresolved turbulent fluctuations on the mean flow must be represented through closure models that use simplified, typically local, flow information.
+Despite decades of development and their central role in simulations, existing turbulence models remain crude approximations of complex, nonlinear, and multiscale turbulent dynamics.
+Consequently, improving the theoretical foundations and practical performance of turbulence modeling remains both scientifically fundamental and societally important.

-More than fifty years ago, Lumley proposed a universal constitutive relation linking mean velocity to Reynolds stresses~\citeS{lumley1970toward}.
-While this hypothesis was verified in simple homogeneous flows, it had little influence on practical modeling, where robustness and simplicity led to the dominance of empirical eddy-viscosity models such as Spalart--Allmaras and \(k\)--\(\omega\) SST models~\citeS{xiao2019quantification}.
-Decades of experience suggest that a simple, local universal model does not exist~\citeS{duraisamy2019turbulence}.
-However, in engineering devices where boundary layers, separation, and secondary flows coexist and interact, a \emph{unified turbulence model}, capable of handling multiple mechanisms seamlessly, without manual zoning or tuning, remains highly desirable but elusive~\citeS{rumsey2022nasa}.